-This post and the next one are going to be real quick.
-We will close the conversation on the “rules of the gym”, and then we will move on to a much juicer topic: getting the gym outfit right.
+Both this post and the next one are going to be real quick.
+We will wrap up the conversation on the “rules of the gym”, and then we will move on to a much juicer topic: getting the gym outfit right.

 It would have been better to have someone knowledgeable explaining these things to me in person, since even in our wonderful Information Age, nothing beats real-life explanation and feedback from someone who knows what they are talking about.
-But for a series of circumstances, I didn’t have that opportunity: I didn’t speak the local language to start with, there were no coaches in the weight room for me to ask questions to, and you cannot really ask a myriad of questions to one of the “gym bros” training there, otherwise you just get yourself a “clueless-newbie-who-is-possibly-even-hitting-on-me” stamp on you.
+But for a series of circumstances, I didn’t have that opportunity: I didn’t speak the local language to start with, there were no coaches in the weight room for me to ask questions to, and you can’t really ask a myriad of questions to one of the “gym bros” training there, otherwise you will just get yourself a “clueless newbie who is possibly even hitting on me” stamp on your forehead.

-As such, I went to the Internet to learn proper technique, and my reference point what the “exercise guides” section of bodybuilding.com:
+As such, I went to the Internet to learn proper technique, and my reference point was the “exercise guides” section of bodybuilding.com:

 With the help of those guides, I reached what I considered to be a good lifting technique on all exercises except one: the Romanian Deadlift (RDL) with dumbbells.
 No doubt the RDL is the most effective hamstrings exercise of the them all, and now that I do it correctly, I have hamstring soreness for three days straight after the training session (good), without any lower back pain at all (great).
-Now that I do it correctly.
-Back in the day, I didn’t seem to get around to understanding how to do it properly, and even if I was lifting feathers just to get the proper technique down before increasing weight, I kept having lower back pain straight after the sets and the day(s) after.
+Now that I do it correctly that is.
+Back in the day, I didn’t seem to get around to understanding how to do it properly, and even if I was lifting feathers just to get the proper technique down before increasing weight, I kept having lower back pain straight after the sets and for days afterwards.
 Hardly what I wanted.

-I proceeded to move the quest for understanding how to do the RDL correctly to YouTube, and that did the trick for me.
-The number of videos for each exercise is just huge, and as with anything else in life, with all those “coaches” it’s key to understand which one knows what they are talking about, and which one doesn’t.
-I watched a few videos, and then the way a woman explained it did the trick for me.
+I moved the quest for understanding how to properly execute the RDL to YouTube, and that did the trick for me.
+The number of videos for each exercise is just huge there, and as with anything else in life, with all those “coaches” it’s key to understand which one knows what they are talking about, and which one doesn’t.
+I watched a few videos, and finally the way a woman explained it did the trick for me.
 I remember what she said in the video word by word:

 Guys, that did the trick for me: I finally understood how to do the exercise properly, and the lower back pain was gone for good!

-I reached a point when I thought I had proper technique in check for all the exercises, by then I had been training constantly for one year, and the last few months I was training in a gym with coaches physically present in the weight room.
-But still, at some point I went back to my home town for a week, and I joined a local gym to train during that one week, and while I was doing the dumbbell press, the coach came to see me:
+I reached a point when I thought I was executing all exercises with proper technique, by then I had been training constantly for one year, and the last few months I was training in a gym with coaches physically present in the weight room.
+But still, at some point I went back to my home town for a week, I joined a local gym to train during that one week, and while I was doing the dumbbell press the coach came to see me:

-You are doing it completely wrong, like that most of the weight is lifted by the shoulders, not by the chest.
+You are doing it completely wrong, most of the weight is being lifted by the shoulders and not by the chest.

-Initially I had a WTF moment, since I thought I had grown out of the beginner’s phase, and I knew my stuff by then, but after an initial moment of internal resistance, I started listening to what he was saying:
+Initially I had a WTF moment, since I thought I had grown out of the beginner’s phase, and I thought that I knew my stuff by then, but after an initial moment of internal resistance, I started listening to what he was saying:

 I did as he said, and boy was he right: I could actually feel the chest being targeted real nice like that.
-If on one side I was happy to have finally learnt the proper technique for that exercise, on the other side I was disappointed that none of the coaches at my regular gym ever said anything that I was doing it wrong.
-Having considered this latter point, while I was at that gym for the week, I had him oversee at least one all the exercises I was doing, and I took on board all his recommendations.
+If on one side I was happy to have finally learnt the proper technique for that exercise, on the other side I was disappointed that none of the coaches at my regular gym ever said anything about my improper execution.
+Having considered this latter point, while I was at that gym for the week, I had him oversee at least once all of the exercises I was doing, and I took on board all of his recommendations.

-Real-life feedback, from someone who knows more than you do on a topic, and is happy to share his knowledge with you, is simply put invaluable.
+Real-life feedback, from someone who is more knowledgeable than you on that subject and is happy to share his knowledge with you, that kind of feedback is simply put invaluable.
 If you get the chance, make sure to get the maximum out of it.
-A low-status person would fight the feedback back, since “he knows best,” but thank God we are much better than that in here.
+A low-status person would fight the feedback back, since “he knows best” (sure), but luckily we are much better than that in here.